tylim88/FireCaller/README.md

 ## Create Schema With Zod

 Normally this file is created on backend and share to frontend.

+Tips: You can also use these schemas to validate your form, learn more at [zod](https://github.com/colinhacks/zod)!

 ```ts
 import { z } from 'zod'